-- (1) Budget Related Steps. - (a) The CFO will redistribute available balances to the extent permitted by law to forestall the interruption of operations. - (b) The CFO will notify organizations that funds have been reallocated below the appropriation and fund account level (such as between allottees, between obligation control levels, and/or between Reporting Entities, etc.).
-Such changes must be documented and/or immediately reflected in formal written revisions to DOE F 2260.2, "Advice of Allotment," as provided in the DOE Financial Management Handbook. - (c) DOE will use available reprogramming and transfer authority to reprogram and transfer funds between appropriations and/or fund accounts as necessary.
+- (1) Budget Related Steps. - (a) The CFO will redistribute available balances to the extent permitted by law to forestall the interruption of operations. - (b) The CFO will notify organizations that funds have been reallotted below the appropriation and fund account level.
+Such changes must be documented and/or immediately reflected in formal written revisions to DOE F 2260.2, Advice of Allotment. - (c) DOE will seek approval to use available reprogramming and transfer authority to reprogram and transfer funds between appropriations and/or fund accounts as necessary.
 The transfers will be effected in accordance with the standard fiscal procedures governing appropriation transfer of DOE funds.
-Such transfers generally will be effected on Standard Form (SF) 1151, "Nonexpenditure Transfer of Funds." - (d) As provided in OMB Bulletin 80-14, amounts contained in OMB apportionments may be adjusted without submission of a reapportionment request. - (e) After all available balances have been reallotted or transferred and the available balances finally exhausted, the organizations, functions, programs, or activities funded through the now-depleted appropriations must begin the orderly shutdown of all activities not identified as excepted. - (f) DOE may incur obligations for excepted and shutdown activities once available balances have been exhausted; however, no funds will be disbursed for these obligations without the enactment of an appropriations act or continuing resolution. - (2) Personnel and Other Related Steps. - (a) Prior to a Lapse in Funding.
-Departmental elements must identify excepted activities to be continued during a no-funds emergency shutdown, where available balances have been exhausted, including those performed by DOE that are authorized by law and those involving the safety of human life or the protection of property.
+Such transfers generally will be effected on Standard Form (SF) 1151, "Nonexpenditure Transfer of Funds." - (d) As provided in OMB Bulletin 80-14 (Shutdown of Agency Operations Upon Failure by the Congress to Enact Appropriations, August 28, 1980), as amended, amounts contained in OMB apportionments may be adjusted without submission of a reapportionment request. - (e) After all available balances have been reallotted or transferred and the available balances finally exhausted, the organizations, functions, programs, or activities funded through the now-depleted appropriations must begin the orderly shutdown of all activities not identified as excepted. - (f) DOE may incur obligations for excepted and shutdown activities once available balances have been exhausted; however, no funds will be disbursed for these obligations without the enactment of an appropriations act or continuing resolution. - (2) Personnel and Other Related Steps. - (a) Prior to a Lapse in Funding.
+Departmental elements must identify excepted activities to be continued during a no-funds shutdown, where available balances have been exhausted, including those performed by DOE that are authorized by law and those involving the safety of human life or the protection of property.